 If your underlying assumption is that you have nothing to lose, then, you’re wrong.
 You actually have a lot to lose: Money, flights, time – are all valuable resources you need to factor in and provide for any onboarding distributor, so make sure to choose carefully.

 Looking beyond first impression

 A smart selection process should start by defining the roles and functions that you need the distributor to fulfill, followed by establishing one or more profiles of the ideal distributor for you.
-Once you have done that and have located potential distributors , take the time and follow a systematic process to get to know each candidate: Find out why they are interested in working with you and what their expectations are.
+Once you have done that and have located potential distributors or channel partners , take the time and follow a systematic process to get to know each candidate: Find out why they are interested in working with you and what their expectations are.
 Share your expectations with them as well.
 Accordingly, specify the functions they would need to perform, marketing activities, sales targets, and your preferred means of communication and frequency.